maddestlabs/nimrlive/README.md

 - Create a [gist](https://gist.github.com/) with your raylib Nim code.
 - See your gist code running live at `https://maddestlabs.github.io/nimrlive?gist=GistID`.

-### Make it Your Own

-- Create a project from Nimr template.
-- Edit `nimr.nim` (or create new `.nim` files) and save your changes.
-- Enable GitHub Pages to see your changes live.

 ### Run Locally